AP Interview: Key Afghan presidential candidate claims fraud

 He looked visibly tired from a rigorous campaign that began in earnest barely two weeks ago, after a deal with the Taliban that seemed imminent was declared "dead" by President Donald Trump.

-Until then, campaigning had been subdued.
-Many of the 18 presidential candidates not even holding events.
+Until then, campaigning had been subdued, with many of the 18 presidential candidates not even holding events.
 The assumption was that any peace deal would lead to a new interim government, making the scheduled election irrelevant.

+Some prominent Afghan leaders, including former president Hamid Karzai, have warned that elections threaten Afghanistan's best chance at peace, urging all sides to return to the negotiating table.

+Abdullah said he was ready to talk to the Taliban and accused Ghani of squandering an opportunity to push the peace process when the U.S. and Taliban were talking.

+"Security threats have an impact on people ... it is a big deal," said Abdullah.

+Still, despite the threats leading up to Saturday's vote, Afghans have attended rallies, sometimes in the tens of thousands, he said.

 Ghani and Abdullah went into high gear after Trump's Sept.
 7 announcement.
-Some candidates have dropped out of the race, but others might still draw votes away from one of the front-runners, blocking them from getting the 51% majority of the vote they need to win outright.
+Some candidates have dropped out of the race, but the 18 original contenders for Afghanistan's top job are still on the ballot.
+To win the first round of voting, a candidate needs a 51% majority.

-That means that even though most of the candidates who remain in the race don't have a shot at winning, they still can affect the outcome.
+With no outright winner, a second round of voting will be held.

 Abdullah and Ghani, who are the favorites to win, have crisscrossed the country, sometimes addressing two and three rallies in a single day in different parts of Afghanistan.